 Benefits of Refinishing Your Staircase

 Hardwood flooring adds value to a home.
 The same goes for having hardwood stairs.
 Hardwoods are durable and long-lasting.
 They are suitable for those with allergies and asthma.
-Their timeless good looks never goes out of style.
-However, they aren’t impenatrable to wear and tear.
+Their timeless good looks never go out of style.
+However, they aren’t impenetrable to wear and tear.
 Especially in high-traffic areas, like on stairways, treads and can get worn and scratched.
 When your staircase has faded or shows signs of use, they should be refinished.

 Refinishing stairs offers a number of benefits.
 Firstly, it offers guests a great first impression of your home.
 Since typically the staircase is part of the front entryway, a gleaming staircase will welcome your guests.
 Secondly, when you refinish your stairs, you can update the stain of the treads, as well as the banister.
 While hardwoods are timeless, different stain preferences do tend to reflect current trends.
 When you refinish your stairs, you can “update” the look of them with a current stain.
 Additionally, keeping your hardwoods looking good retains the value of your home.